gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 states.
 The machine begins in `data`; `<` moves it to `tag open`, and a letter moves it to `tag name`.

 Python's `html.parser` approximates this process with regular expressions.
 It handles tidy input but differs from browsers on malformed markup.
-Regular expressions also lack the parser context needed for cases such as `<script>`, where `<b>` is text rather than a tag. turbohtml implements the specification's state machine and checks it against [html5lib-tests](https://github.com/html5lib/html5lib-tests), the conformance suite used by browser engines.
+Regular expressions lack the parser context needed for cases such as `<script>`, where `<b>` is text rather than a tag. turbohtml implements the specification's state machine and checks it against [html5lib-tests](https://github.com/html5lib/html5lib-tests), the conformance suite used by browser engines.
 The speed work must preserve those answers.